New Care Champion Appointed for Older People

 “Care Homes and day services for older people play a crucial role in Scottish society and we are confident that Edith will provide excellent leadership to stakeholders in continuing to raise standards, boost morale and continue the journey towards achieving a world-class care sector of which we can be proud.”

-Issued on behalf of the Care Commission by the Holyrood Partnership, PR in Scotland for the care watchdog.
+Issued on behalf of the Care Commission by the Holyrood PR, PR in Scotland for the care watchdog.

 Comments Off on Council Responds to Glasgow Pensioners’ Call to Make Carntyne Safer